Eyton Shalom, M.S., L.Ac., has been a Licensed Acupuncturist in Practice in San Diego, Ca since 1992.

 People almost always feel quite nice, as if they have had a deep profound rest, very relaxed, in in much less pain or stress.
 Somewhat like how you feel after a good massage.

 You may be sleepy or sore after a treatment, and on occasion, especially with Dry Needling or deeper acu treatments, that soreness, like a “post-workout” soreness can last for a few hourse or even a day or two.
 But over a day is rare.
 One out of about 1000 patients can have flu-like symptoms the next day.

 How Many Treatments Does It Take?

-Acupuncture, and Chinese Medicine in general, is understood to be a process.
+Acupuncture, and Chinese Medicine in general, is a process.
 It is trying to stimulate the body’s own natural healing capabilities.
-Some people respond quickly, and others take more time.
-Common sense would dictate that the longer a person has had a condition, the longer it might take for it to reverse, though every so often, a person with a seemingly intractable problem responds very quickly.
+Some people respond very quickly, and others take more time.
+The longer you have had your condition, the longer it might take for it to reverse, though every so often, a person with a seemingly intractable problem responds very quickly.

 You should plan on a course of from three to six to ten treatments to either effect a cure, relieve symptoms totally, or partially.
 90% of the time we will see some very positive response before three treatments, and if not, I rarely ask you to continue.

 Are There Side Effects to Acupuncture?

 Acupuncture, when practiced by a licensed professional, is completely safe and free of any side effects.

 Does Insurance Cover Acupuncture?

 Many insurance companies do – it varies from company to company.
 Check with your carrier to see.
 Sadly, because of recurrent issues getting paid by the insurance companies, I no longer bill insurance.
 All payment is made by the patient, and we do give receipts with billing codes for you to attempt reembursement.